 Up the road to the north is the seaside town of Southport where I grew up, a stone’s throw from the beach.
 I had a recurring dream as a child that I would be on the beach early in the morning running down to the water’s edge.
 Then I’d look up and focus my gaze out across the waves and I could gradually make out the skyline of New York in the distance.
 If I concentrated really hard I could make out the distinctive art deco arches of the Chrysler Building and the monumental Empire State.
 On a clear day I was convinced I could reach out and touch the buildings.
 The distance from the Liverpool coast to New York is 3471 nautical miles.
 Even the most basic knowledge of trigonometry tells me that a person of average height standing at sea level can see just a few miles.
 If I was to stand at the top of a sand dune then the horizon might be as far away as 8 miles.
 I didn’t know any of these facts as an eight year old girl.
 Although I did know that the Atlantic Ocean separated England from the United States and that the Atlantic Ocean was very big indeed.
 However, night after night I saw that New York skyline from my local beach, and I was convinced that it was real.
 I like to think that Antony Gormley’s statues on the beach can see New York – that they too are marching out to sea.

-In 2016 Liverpool continues to enjoy a renaissance.
+In the last five years Liverpool has continued to enjoy a renaissance.
 Visitor numbers are increasing.
 The Dazzle Ferry lights up the Mersey.
 If you haven’t been to Liverpool for a while then go!
 Visit the Pier Head, take a ‘ferry across the Mersey’, sample the Liverpool Gin distilled at The Belvedere Pub.
 Enjoy the bars and restaurants of Bold Street.
 Don’t forget to visit ‘Another Place’ at Crosby Beach and see what the impact of the statues is on you!
 Think about the regeneration of this coastal city and how art is being used to redefine this city and this coastline.
 Enjoy Liverpool!!

 - My friend Peter Goodbody wrote an interesting article about Gormley when he was being interviewed in July, 2015.Antony Gormley in Conversation

-- Gerry and the Pacemakers were a 1960s pop band.
-Part of the Mersey Beat.
-They famously sang ‘Ferry Cross the Mersey’ a Top Ten Hit in 1964-5.
+- Gerry and the Pacemakers were a 1960s pop band – part of the Mersey Beat.
+They famously sang ‘Ferry Cross the Mersey’ a Top Ten Hit in 1964.

 - The Beatles did have to go and perform in Hamburg to get the break they needed.

-- NOW 14-18 is a nationwide commemoration of the First World War.
+- NOW 14-18 was a nationwide commemoration of the First World War.
 For more details go to The 1418 NOW web site.